- Air Delivery Sprayers

 Nozzle arrangement and air guide or director vane settings should place most of the spray in the top half of trees, where most of the foliage and fruit are located.
 Air blast sprayers are typically set up to apply ⅔ to ¾ of the spray to the top half of trees, and ⅓ to ¼ to the bottom half (Figure 2).
 This targeted spraying is accomplished by placing more or larger nozzles on manifolds in the area that supplies spray to the upper half of trees and setting the air directors on the fan outlet to direct the air stream accordingly.
 Consider tree growth and target pest habits in determining the setup for specific applications.

 Nozzle selection decisions influence the gallons of spray per acre that will be applied and sprayer speed.
 Orchard spray volumes vary from 30 to 150 gallons per acre (GPA).
-Table 1 contains a recommended ap 00E5 plication rate based on tree size.
+Table 1 contains 00F5 a recommended application rate based on tree size.
 Sprayer speeds range from one to three miles per hour, most commonly 1.5 to 2.0 miles per hour (MPH).
 Better coverage is obtained at the lower speeds and at wind speeds below 5 miles per hour.
 5FF4

 |Table 1.
 Recommended total spray volume of application for pecan.|